 Other work has immediate implications for retailers.
 For example, too many customers on a busy day in a self-service store can actually hurt sales, as Kesavan learned in a study with Vinayak Deshpande, operations professor and area chair, and PhD candidate Hyun Seok Lee.
 The group wrote about what happens when self-service dressing rooms become jammed with customers in “Increasing Sales by Managing Congestion in Self-Service Environments: Evidence from a Field Experiment.”

 Kesavan also researches global supply chain issues, including a recent study on demand shocks.
-By examining 28 years of sales data from 183 publicly traded U.S. retailers, Kesavan and marketing colleague Tarun Kushwaha and Vishal Gaur of Cornell University showed how companies can better deal with shifts in demand.
+By examining 28 years of sales data from 183 publicly traded U.S. retailers, Kesavan and Tarun Kushwaha of George Mason University and Vishal Gaur of Cornell University showed how companies can better deal with shifts in demand.